Savatage: Second reunion and upcoming twelfth studio album (since 2020)

 After months of rumors that a reunion and new album from Savatage were planned, vocalist Jon Oliva confirmed in a March 2021 interview with "80's Glam Metalcast" that he, Caffery and Pitrelli had indeed been working on new material together: "Since [Savatage's] Wacken [reunion] show in 2015, Chris Caffery, me and Al Pitrelli, we've been trading song ideas for a possible Savatage thing over the phone.
 I go, 'Hey, this is great.
 This is great.
 This is cool.'
 But I've been writing Savatage material since 2003, and I could do a quadruple double album, if I wanted to.
 So, yeah, we're trading off things, and we're looking at that."
 As for a possibility of a full-time reunion, Oliva stated that he would "love" to do it, adding that "it's very possible": "If it's gonna happen, we'll make an official announcement, but we have been working together, just because with the pandemic and all that, we're bored; there's nothing to do.
 So we've been trading ideas through e-mails and on the phone.
 Me and Al wrote three or four things together.
 Me and Chris Caffery have worked on a few things together.
 What else are we gonna do?
 There's nothing to do.
 So, yeah, we'll see what happens."
-In June 2021, Oliva reiterated that he has enough material for three new Savatage albums and all the band members "would all love" to work on new material, but added that "there's no deal with a record company to do it" and there are currently no plans to go into the studio.
+In June 2021, Oliva reiterated that he had enough material for three new Savatage albums and all the band members "would all love" to work on new material, but added that "there's no deal with a record company to do it" and there were no plans to go into the studio.

 In a December 2021, Caffery offered an update on new possible music from Savatage to That Metal Interview: "We've been writing and talking about it now.
 It's the first time in a long time where I actually have been trading riffs and songs with Jon over the phone, and I have some really cool things.
 I have this one song that I wrote that he really likes and it's kind of one that I think would be a good lead-off track for Savatage.
 [We're] just calling it 'The Dungeous Are Calling Again' and it's a really, really, really cool metal song.
 We'll see what happens.
 I know a lot of people would like to see a new Savatage record.
 I think the cards are lining up.
 Whether or not it's gonna fall into place, we'll find out.
 I always tend to stay really positive and optimistic about it — I have for 20 years.
 So hopefully it does wind up happening.
 We're not getting any younger."